 If you planted garlic in the fall it won’t be ready until summer.
 Or maybe you don’t have access to a garden plot at all.

-For us, growing garlic inside is a way to make our shelter in place time more enjoyable and healthier.
-Along with microgreens, garlic leaves are bringing us through the gap until the garden greens are ready.
+For my family, growing garlic inside is one way to make our shelter in place time more enjoyable and healthier.
+Along with microgreens, garlic greens are bringing us through the gap until the garden greens are ready.
+With some added care and time you can grow bulbs inside too.

-It’s fun to harvest food from your container garden when it’s cold and grey outside, and homegrown garlic leaves are a quick tasty crop that adds needed greeneery and nutrition to a pandemic pantry.
+It’s fun to harvest food from your indoor container garden when it’s cold and grey outside.
+Homegrown garlic leaves are a quick tasty crop that adds needed greenery and nutrition to our food plan, even in winter.

 Garlic, Allium sativum, is a health food, high in nutrition and in compounds such as allicin, which have been shown in some studies to improve cardiovascular health and blood sugar levels.